sdeehub/sdee.co/_featured_categories/reading.md

 ---
 layout: list
-title: Sci-Fiction
+title: Reading
-slug: sci-fi
+slug: reading
 menu: true
-order: 3
+order: 1
 description: >
   Hyde is a brazen two-column Jekyll theme that pairs a prominent sidebar with uncomplicated content.
   It’s based on Poole, the Jekyll butler.